yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 > - **Class Components**: <br/>
 (1) These components `can hold and manage their state` and have a separate render method for returning JSX on the screen.
 They are also called `Stateful components`, as they can have a state. <br/>
 (2) `Constructor is optional`, add the constructor when you `need to use state or bind function`.
-In this example, this.props works fine even without constructor,
+In this example, this.props works fine even without constructor.
 ```
 class MyComponent extends React.Component {
   render() {